In his short,

 In a state that is usually known for being friendly to extraction industry and development, Pebble Mine has faced an unusual amount of opposition.
-One 2009 survey found that more than 80 percent of people living in the Bristol Bay area were against the mine.
+One 2009 survey 80 percent of people living in the Bristol Bay area were against the mine.
 A more recent poll, from 2015, found that 57 percent of Alaskans overall were opposed to it, 34 percent in favor.

 "This is an ultimate betrayal of the people of Bristol Bay," says Taryn Kiekow Heimer, senior policy analyst for the Natural Resources Defense Council, an environmental group.
 "The process was based on politics, completely ignoring both science and the will of the people."

 The settlement may have been inevitable as soon as Trump was declared the winner of the 2016 election.

 Kiekow Heimer obtained via a Freedom of Information Act request correspondence between an executive from the mining company and the Trump administration in which David Schnare, a member of the EPA transition team, asked Peter Robertson, senior vice president for corporate affairs for Pebble Partnership, for a "specific proposal on what we can and should do."